Heart healthy diet plan, inter-relationship with other risk factors

 Source: Diet and Heart Disease, National Institute of Nutrition

-Your diet is very important to maintain an ideal body weight, body fat and normal blood lipid levels.
-Keep these parameters under control to help prevent obesity, diabetes, hypertension and hyperlipidemias.
-These diseases are independent diet-related risk factors for heart disease.
-With prolonged faulty dietary habits and unhealthy foods, your body weight can increase, blood lipids (like cholesterol, triglycerides, LDL cholesterol) can rise, atherosclerosis and thrombosis can develop.
-Adopt a heart healthy diet to reduce the extent and severity of risks which promote blood vessel injury and fat deposition.
-A prudent diet can prevent or delay the progression of heart disease.
+Following a heart-healthy diet is essential for maintaining an ideal body weight, body fat, and normal blood lipid levels.
+Keeping these parameters under control helps prevent obesity, diabetes, hypertension, and hyperlipidemia—diet-related risk factors for heart disease.
+Prolonged faulty eating habits and unhealthy foods can lead to weight gain, elevated blood lipids (such as cholesterol, triglycerides, and LDL cholesterol), and the development of atherosclerosis and thrombosis.
+Adopting a heart-healthy diet reduces the severity of these risks by preventing blood vessel injury and fat deposition.
+A well-balanced, prudent diet can help prevent or delay the progression of heart disease.

 Prescription for a healthy heart diet plan